FraglyG/gigtree_frontend/README.md

 ## Production

-For production, the files should be served via a Caddy reverse proxy.
+For production, the files should be served via a proper server like Caddy (see Caddyfile).
-Works out of the box for the Nixpacks builder.
+Works out of the box for Railway, Scripter or Nixpacks builder.